NREL/EnergyPlus/design/FY2022/NFP-Gas_Fired_Absorption_HeatPump.md

 Equation-Fit Based Gas Fired Absorption Heat Pump Module
 =============================================================

 **J. Yuan & M.J.
-Witte, J. Glazer, GARD Analytics**
+Witte, GARD Analytics**

  - Original Date: April 18, 2021
  - Revised:

 ## Justification for New Feature ##
+The goal of the proposed new feature development is to add a new EnergyPlus model for an ammonia-water absorption heat pump.
+Previous modeling of this equipment using EnergyPlus EMS is described in [1].
+Here, the heat pump was modeled using the "PlantComponent:UserDefined" object to connect the EMS programs into the plant simulation.
+This method is not standarized and lack scalability for different connections and equipment configurations.
+The proposed new feature will address the model needs for convinient and scacale modeling of such gas-fired absorption heatpump systems.

 Current EnergyPlus has capabilities to model an absorption chillerheater and a heat pump separately.
 For example, an existing EnergyPlus object that can provide the basis for the absorption chiller is ChillerHeater:Absorption:DirectFired; and an existing EnergyPlus object that can provide the heat pump modeling capability is HeatPump:PlantLoop:EIR:Cooling/Heating.

 ChillerHeater:Absorption:DirectFired: Direct fired gas absorption chiller-heater using performance curves.
 This component models fuel-fired heating and cooling with an air-cooled condenser option.
 However, the heating mode is simply a boiler, not a heat pump.

 HeatPump:PlantLoop:EIR:Cooling/Heating: An EIR formulated water-to-water (or air-to-water) heat pump model.
-This component can model and air-to-water heat pump, but does not have a fuel type option, and the heating mode does not have any defrost options.
+This component can model a general -purpose heat pump, either air-to-water or water-to-water.
+However, it does not have a fuel type option; and the heating mode currently does not allow defrost operations.
+Further, parameter input options are more general for a heatpump configuration; but not specifically to a gas-fired absorption heat pump to be modeled in the current NFP.
+In order to model a gas-fired absorption heatpump, many input fields need to be expanded or allow alternatives in order to fit it in a the current general-purpose heat pump model.

-The goal of the proposed new feature development is to add a new EnergyPlus model for an ammonia-water absorption heat pump.
-Previous modeling of this equipment using EnergyPlus EMS is described in [1].
-Here, the heat pump was modeled using the "PlantComponent:UserDefined" object to connect the EMS programs into the plant simulation.
-This method is not standarized and lack scalability for different connections and equipment configurations.
-The proposed new feature will address the model needs for convinient and scacale modeling of such gas-fired absorption heatpump systems.

 ## E-mail and Conference Call Conclusions ##
 ### E-mail Communications ###